Sanitation and Psychosocial Support to Vulnerable IDPs in Off-camp Locations in Peshawar, Pakistan

 Agency: Help Age International

-This project will provide WASH (Water, Sanitation, and Health) and psychosocial services to 600 families living in off-camp locations of the Peshawar district of Pakistan whose members include widows, older persons or persons with disabilities.
-Altogether, almost 4040 people will benefit from the provision of hygiene kits, hygiene awareness promotion, and sensitivity and advocacy training as a part of this project.
+This project provided WASH (Water, Sanitation, and Health) and psychosocial services to 600 families living in off-camp locations of the Peshawar district of Pakistan whose members include widows, older persons or persons with disabilities.
+Altogether, almost 4040 people benefited from the provision of hygiene kits, hygiene awareness promotion, and sensitivity and advocacy training as a part of this project.

-The beneficiaries of this project are internally displaced persons (IDPs) from Pakistan’s Federally Administered Tribal Areas and Khyber Pakhtunkhwa Province.
-The UNHCR has registered over 17,000 displaced families from the region.
+The beneficiaries of this project were internally displaced persons (IDPs) from Pakistan’s Federally Administered Tribal Areas and Khyber Pakhtunkhwa Province.
+Over 17,000 displaced families from the region were registered.
 Having left their homes in a hurry to escape conflict, these families lack many basic needs, including health and sanitation services.
 When asked what their greatest need was, these refugees routinely described health services as one of their greatest needs, in addition to food and shelter.

 Help Age is the leading organisation in Pakistan advocating for the inclusion of older people and persons with disabilities in humanitarian responses.
 HelpAge established a presence in Pakistan following the 2005 Kashmir earthquake.
 Since then a team of highly qualified technical staff have worked for the greater inclusion of older people affected by emergencies and in disaster preparedness activities.
 HelpAge has raised awareness among humanitarian actors and government institutions about the vulnerabilities of older people and Persons with Disability during emergencies.